Quantum-Wave-Studios/Touch-The-Grass-TTG/README.md

 ## 🛠️ Building from Source

-To create your own executable:
+To create your own executable (Not Recomended!):

 1. Install PyInstaller:
 ```bash